November 26-30, 2021

 How do I apply?

 Applications are done online through your 4HOnline profile on the events page under “2020 Educational Programs Adult Advisor Application”.
-If you need help finding the application, this document will help.

 A complete application must be submitted to WI State 4-H by 4:30pm February 15.
 A reference is required, you can find a copy of the reference form here.
 A phone interview may also be conducted.
 All applicants will be notified of their status in early March (except for National Congress, notified in July).
 If you would like a paper copy of the application, please contact Justin at firstname.lastname@example.org or 608-263-5971.